Skip to main content

 And while you may prefer a seated dinner and dance show, if your stop in Buenos Aires lands on a weekend, do make time to visit the Plaza Dorrego only a block from Mercado de San Telmo.

 The “show” starts at 8pm until 11.30pm, buy a beer, bring some mate and find a seat.
 If you can at all dance, take the invite and join their world.
-Where although there are many spectators, with phones and cameras, none of them exist, none of us exist.
+Where although there are many spectators, with phones and cameras, none of them exist, and none of us exist.

 It’s their world, go join it.